fscss-ttr/st-core.fscss/CONTRIBUTING.md

  # Contributing to st-core.fscss

-Thanks for your interest in contributing. st-core is a focused plugin — a single `.fscss` source file that compiles to pure CSS.
+Thanks for your interest in contributing. st-core is a focused module — a single `.fscss` source file that compiles to pure CSS.
 Contributions should stay true to that philosophy: lightweight, zero-runtime, CSS-first.

 ---